Final Fours and national championships define Kentucky basketball. It’s why the program hangs nothing less than Final Four banners in Rupp Arena.

 Wildcats in the NBA

 The 2010 class set an NBA record when five players were taken in the first round of the draft.
-Kentucky followed that up with four more players going in the 2011 NBA Draft, and a record six players in the 2012 draft.
+Kentucky followed that up with four more players going in the 2011 NBA Draft, a record six players in the 2012 draft and two more in 2013.

 DeMarcus Cousins (Sacramento Kings)